wordofwarning/wordofwarning.org/current/2023-haphazard/programme/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-<small>Updated 7 July 2023</small>
+<small>Updated 13 July 2023</small>

 *[A free day out for the curious of all ages](/current/2023-haphazard) presented by* Word of Warning *+* Z-arts *on Saturday 22 July from Noon to 3pm.*

 #### Artists
-Gemma Lees · Jana Aizupe & Gi Vasey · Joe Beedles · Julie Burrow · Kitunda Argyle · Krissi Musiol & Amy Vreeke · Luna Ælflæd · Maddie Wakeling & Rowan Szulek · Nicola Smith · Orla Collier & Magdalena Górnikiewicz · Plaster Cast · Puppetfingers · Thomas Daniel Byrne · *Look at some of their [images](/galleries/2023-haphazardpre)*.<br><small>*Participating artists subject to change.*</small>
+Gemma Lees · Jana Aizupe & Gi Vasey · Joe Beedles · Julie Burrow · Kitunda Argyle · Krissi Musiol & Amy Vreeke · Luna Ælflæd · Maddie Wakeling & Rowan Szulek · Nicola Smith · Orla Collier & Magdalena Górnikiewicz · Puppetfingers · Thomas Daniel Byrne · *Look at some of their [images](/galleries/2023-haphazardpre)*.<br><small>*Participating artists subject to change; Plaster Cast unable to perform due to change of circumstances.*</small>

 #### Programme Notes
 *NB* with artists located in multiple spaces, and some works having a short duration and/or repeating, you may not get a chance to see everything.<br>*NB* takes place in a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some participatory.